jonathans199/xlearn_Alexa_rails_app/README.md

 # xLearn
-Application used to learn a new language with Alexa with voice commands.
+Application used to learn a English with native language instructions with Alexa using voice commands.

 By Oksana Hoeckele & Jonathan Sanchez

-##Options

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Rails

+Connects to Lambda's AWS Alexa's JavaScript commands, which pulls the recordings from Rails app, hosted in Heroku